NicolasLalonde/Simple-Scheduler/README.md

 ## A client-side weekly scheduling tool

-To use, run Scheduler.html in your favorite web browser
+To use, run Scheduler.html in your favorite web browser.

 Notice: click an event to select it, you may have to scroll down to see the select menu

 Features: